majgis/catchify/README.md

     - Like `catchify.some(iterable)` but allows limiting concurrent asynchronous tasks
     - Promises have no way to delay start, so any function in iterable will be called on its turn
-    - Other than functions, which are called, all other values behave like you'd expect with
     - Values returned from called functions can be a Promise, which would provide actually limiting functionality, or any other value for convenience, as it will be passed to `Promse.resolve()` before proceeding